shogun-toolbox/docs/INSTALL.md

 You need at least 1GB free disk space.
 If you compile any interface, roughly 4 GB RAM are need (we are working on reducing this).
 [CCache](https://ccache.samba.org/) will massively speed up the compilation process and is enabled by default if installed.

 ##Basics <a name="manual-basics"></a>
 Shogun uses [CMake](https://cmake.org/) for its build.
-The general workflow is
+The general workflow is now explained.
+For further details on testing etc, see [DEVELOPING.md](DEVELOPING.md).

 Download the latest [stable release source code](https://github.com/shogun-toolbox/shogun/releases/latest), or (as demonstrated here) clone the latest develop code.
 Potentially update submodules